saucelabs/sauce-docs/docs/error-reporting/web-console/getting-started.md

 ## Console Use Cases

-The new Web Console provides an enhanced interface and interaction model for working with Backtrace.
+The Web Console provides an enhanced interface and interaction model for working with Backtrace.
 It was developed to support the needs of team members such as Engineers and Engineering Managers, QA and Support personnel, and Business or Product leaders, as they focus on detecting and resolving issues impacting their newly developed or released software.

 - Engineering Managers - Triage the incoming errors (crashes and exceptions), and review the status of assigned errors.
 Explore, analyze and query the corpus of error data.
 - Engineers - Debug and resolve errors assigned to them.
 Possibly self-assign errors not yet assigned.